 Completion of the University Writing Requirement is based on the Roosevelt University Assessment placement test.

-To receive further information about the bachelor’s degree options in Hospitality & Tourism Management, please contact Donna DeMille, email@example.com, assistant director, School of Hospitality and Tourism Management.
+To receive further information about the Bachelor of Science in Hospitality & Tourism Management, please contact Donna DeMille, email@example.com, assistant director, School of Hospitality and Tourism Management.

 Nine (9) Semester hours, the following three courses; plus, prerequisite HOSM 210 Front Office Management.
 No transfer credit allowed.
 Minimum grade of C in all classes to qualify.
 No waivers or substitutions.